 The Chemigation program, in cooperation with Nebraska's 23 Natural Resources Districts (NRDs), works to make sure that users of irrigation systems applying fertilizers and pesticides do not contaminate the sources of irrigation water.
+These regulations are contained in Title 195 - Rules and Regulations Pertaining to Chemigation.

-The NRDs inspect systems and issue site permits for specific safety equipment that is required to be installed on irrigation systems.
-Agriculture Section staff occasionally will conduct inspections of the irrigation systems.
-Last year, the DEQ staff conducted two such inspections.
-The Chemigation program and the NRDs monitor compliance with the Nebraska Chemigation Act and state regulations.
+The NRDs inspect systems and issue site permits for specific safety equipment that is required to be installed on irrigation systems that chemigate.
 Chemigation permits for chemigation sites are issued annually, and are reported to the Department on a calendar year basis, rather than by fiscal year.
 Since permitting began in 1987, the total number of annual permits issued initially followed an upward trend, but leveled off in recent years.
-In 2009, the NRDs issued 19,539 chemigation permits, slightly more than the 18,331 permits issued in 2008.
-The NRDs have reported to the Department that, as of September 27, 2010, a total of 8,955 chemigation permits had been recorded.
-Final permit totals for 2010 will not be available until after December 31.
+In 2010, the NRDs issued 19,529 chemigation permits, slightly less than the 19,539 permits issued in 2009.